-Morgana from Merlin. she has magic, in a place were that is a death sentence. aims to stop this. is turned on by her former friends, as they ignore her and keep things she really should have been told. merlin in the worst in this.
+Morgana from Merlin.
+She has magic, in a place were that is a death sentence.
+Aims to stop this but no one will help her.
+Is turned on by her former friends, as they ignore her and keep things she really should have been told.
+Merlin is the worst in this.

 Regina, a.k.a.
 The Evil Queen is a powerful sorceress who has murdered several innocent people, has an irrational grudge against SnowWhite, and wipes the memories of everyone in her world because of that grudge.
 But she was also raised by a heartless queen who murdered the servant boy she was in love with after a young Snow was manipulated into revealing their relationship.
 Also, the adoptive son she genuinely loves is disgusted with her past and (at least at the beginning of the series) wants nothing to do with her.
 She tries to reform, but things always seem to get worse for her when she does.
 And it helps that actress Lana Parrilla is an absolute master of making kicked-puppy-dog faces.